cl4real/cl4real.github.io/organizers.md

 # Contact

-If you need any additional information, please [write us an email](mailto:simone.palazzo@unict.it).
+Click on your favorite organizer to contact us for any additional information!